 1. Find Makeup Artist Jobs

 Freelancer Club uploads paid makeup artist jobs to our jobs board on a daily basis.
-We cover makeup jobs in a range of sectors from the wedding industry, fashion and events right through to makeovers, prom and Halloween.
+We cover makeup artist jobs in a range of sectors from the wedding industry, fashion and events right through to makeovers, SFX, prom and Halloween.
 Makeup artist jobs are plentiful and in demand so we're here to show you how to land them.

-Before applying for MUA jobs, however, it's worth asking yourself 'which makeup artist jobs am I qualified to apply for?'.
+Before applying for Makeup Artist jobs, however, it's worth asking yourself 'which makeup artist jobs am I qualified to apply for?'.
 Should the answer to this questions be 'everything', the next question to ask is 'do I have the portfolio to back this up?'.
 We're here to help makeup artists feel supported and find jobs in the industry.
-Click below to browse makeup artist jobs or read on to learn more about buliding a professional makeup artist freelance business.
+Click below to browse makeup artist jobs or read on to learn more about building a professional makeup artist freelance business.

 2. Your Makeup artist brand